restincode/restincode/.github/ISSUE_TEMPLATE/add-new-person-to-site.md

 name: Add New Person to Site
 about: Request the addition of a person to this memorial site
 title: ''
-labels: Add Person, Needs Review
+labels: Add Person, Needs Review, People
 assignees: ''

 ---